 WORKS WELL WITH: Humectant ingredients such as glycerin or hyaluronic acid, which attract moisture to the skin, that the mineral oil can then lock in.

-DON’T USE WITH: Because it is very occlusive, don't use it with pore-clogging ingredients, says Nussbaum, particularly if you start to notice blackheads and white heads.
-(More on whether or not in and of itself can clog your pores in a minute.)
+DON’T USE WITH: Because it is very occlusive, don't use it with pore-clogging ingredients, notes Nussbaum, particularly if you start to notice blackheads and whiteheads.
+(More on whether or not it can clog your pores in a minute.)

 What Is Mineral Oil?

-Simply put, mineral oil is a colorless and odorless petroleum derivative; when used in cosmetics, it's highly refined and purified and therefore does not contain the contaminants that unrefined petroleum has been known for, explains New York City-based dermatologist Marnie Nussbaum, MD, FAAD.
+Simply put, mineral oil is a colorless and odorless petrolatum derivative; when used in cosmetics, it's highly refined and purified and, therefore, does not contain the contaminants that unrefined petroleum has been known for, explains New York City-based dermatologist Marnie Nussbaum, MD, FAAD.
 Still, this is why it's often a no-no in 'clean' formulas.
-That being said, "Mineral oil has been a mainstay of healing and moisturizing skincare products for decades, included in well-known products such as Vaseline, Aquaphor Ointment, and baby oil," points out Claire Chang, MD, a board-certified dermatologist at Unionderm in New York City.
-Because it's a large molecule it has limited penetration and instead sits on top of the skin, what's known as an occlusive ingredient.
+That being said, "Mineral oil has been a mainstay of healing and moisturizing skincare products for decades, included in well-known products such as Vaseline, Aquaphor, and baby oil," points out Claire Chang, MD, a board-certified dermatologist at Unionderm in New York City.
+Because it's a large molecule, it has limited penetration and instead sits on top of the skin, as what's known as an occlusive ingredient.
 This is exactly what makes it a good option in moisturizers—since it traps moisture—but also why it gets a bad rap for being pore-clogging.
-We promise, we'll get to the legitimacy of those claims in just a second.

 While mineral oil doesn't have any anti-aging or antioxidant effects on the skin, as many other oils do, it is a choice occlusive, moisturizing ingredient.

 - Seals moisture into the skin: Think of mineral oil as creating a barrier between your skin and the outside world, protecting it from outside elements like wind and pollution, says Nussbaum.
-It's also why it's been shown in studies to reduce trans-epidermal water loss (TEWL), or the loss of water through the skin, adds Chang.
+It's also why it's been shown in studies to reduce trans-epidermal water loss (TEWL), or the loss of water through the skin.

-- Smooths and softens skin: Any oil, mineral oil included, will help leave skin feeling softer, as it slips into the cracks in between cells to create a smoother texture.
+- Smooths and softens skin: Any oil, mineral oil included, should help leave skin feeling softer, as it is meant to slip into the cracks in between cells to create a smoother texture.

 Side Effects of Mineral Oil

 This is one ingredient that has a low likelihood of causing any kind of skin reaction, says Gary Goldenberg, MD, a dermatologist and assistant clinical professor at The Icahn School of Medicine at Mount Sinai Hospital in New York City.
 This is why it's often recommended for sensitive skin types.
 The big sticking point here is the pore-clogging question.

 That being said, "While it's been anecdotally associated with exacerbation of acne in acne-prone patients, human studies have failed to confirm its comedogenicity," says Chang.
-She adds that the conclusion of the American Academy of Dermatology is that it's non-comedogenic (AKA not pore-clogging).
 The bottom line: Proceed with caution if you are prone to pimples, and know that this may not be the best ingredient for you.

-"The best time to apply mineral oil is a few minutes after showering, when the skin is slightly damp, since mineral oil will help lock some of the moisture into the skin," suggests Chang.
+"The best time to apply mineral oil is a few minutes after showering when the skin is slightly damp since mineral oil will help lock some of the moisture into the skin," suggests Chang.
 And if you're using any other products with moisturizing ingredients, such as hyaluronic acid, or protective actives such as antioxidants, make the mineral oil product the final step in your routine to seal all of that in, she adds.
 Due to its occlusive nature, mineral oil is an excellent skin protectant for chapped or cracked heels and hands, adds Nussbaum.

 The term "clean" in regards to skincare formulations is not regulated, so there is no clear definition (here is Byrdie's definition, by the way).
 Mineral oil is made from a petroleum derivative.
-And while dermatologists seem to agree that the refining process that goes into adding mineral oil to skincare products purifies the substance of all contaminants (making the ingredient completely safe), it's still not technically a "clean" beauty product as defined by most retailers.
+And while dermatologists seem to agree that the refining process that goes into adding mineral oil to skincare products purifies the substance of all contaminants (making the ingredient completely safe), for some, it's still not technically a "clean" beauty product as defined by most retailers.